 Disadvantages Cost prohibitive.
 Increased administration for bookings and collections.
 Uncertainty of degree of waste diversion from this type of service.
 Historically charity take up of this option is low as shopfront charities require quality goods.
 Time consuming engaging with charities to find the right fit.
-Contractually challenging.
-On-request - Street or neighbourhood based collections (1) Everyone in the street/neighbourhood coordinated their collection at the same time so that all material is placed out at once.
+Contractually challenging. · reet or neighbourhood based collections (1) street/neighbourhood coordinated their collection at the same time so that all material once.
 Advantages Optimise opportunities for reuse / swapping within the area; Collection efficiencies for council (minimal impact).
 Disadvantages Potentially not enough verge space for all material to be placed out at once, reduced street amenity at that time; It's likely that the selected date is not optimal for all households in the area therefore lose the advantage of an on-request date that is convenient for the householder; Requires the neighbours to agree and negotiate and potentially create dispute if not all households agree; No administrative saving for council.